MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-scripting-preview.md

 - **Extension Script** - A script which is designed to act as an extension to the debugger.
 It manipulates the object model of the debugger and provides continued functionality.
 No action happens upon hitting the <i>Execute</i> button on the ribbon.

 - **Imperative Script** - A script which is designed to perform an action each and every time the <i>Execute</i> button is clicked on the ribbon.
 Such a script does not generally modify the object model of the debugger.

-When you succesfully load a JavaScript and green check box will appear on the script title bar.
-If there are errors in the script, a red x will be displayed.

 For more information about working with JavaScript, see these topics: